aptible/www.aptible.com/source/resources/sample-webinar.md

 and operations [00:36:13] adaptable.
 That's actually telemetry data, I was mentioning earlier.
 We use, when we review an operation we push that data to F3, essentially a data block that describes the operation, how long each of these steps took.
-Then we have a visualization of this one, which uses [00:36:32] [00:36:30] Gould's graphing library.
+Then we have a visualization of this one, which uses [00:36:32] [00:36:30] Google's graphing library.
 Therefore, it's just a [00:36:35] gam shot, using that library.
 Which I think is called [00:36:41] gruel visualization toolkit, if I'm not mistaken.